Triston Casas Preview, Player Props: Red Sox vs. Royals

 Triston Casas At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 65th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 66th in batting average, 20th in on-base percentage, and 28th in slugging.

-- Casas will look to extend his four-game hitting streak.
-He's batting .538 with one homer during his last games.
+- Casas is batting .471 with one homer during his last games and is riding a five-game hitting streak.

-- In 35 games this year (29.7%), Casas has picked up an RBI, and in 16 of those games (13.6%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 35 games this year (29.4%), Casas has picked up an RBI, and in 16 of those games (13.4%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.